nkororo/Portofoliu/README.md

 # 💻 My Developer Portfolio

 Welcome!
-This repository includes a collection of personal and academic projects that showcase my skills in software development, web design, databases, and UI tools.
+This repository includes a collection of personal and academic projects that showcase my skills in software development, web design, databases, data mining and UI tools.

 ---